kdave/btrfs-progs/Documentation/btrfs-ioctl.rst

 BTRFS_IOC_SUBVOL_CREATE_V2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-*(since: 3.6)* Create a subvolume, qgroup inheritance can be specified.
+*(since: 3.6)* Create a subvolume, qgroup inheritance and limits can be specified.

 .. list-table::
    :header-rows: 1